timonson/pickYourEsModule/README.md

 the script looks for ES modules.
 If you have `rofi` installed, start the `selectModule.sh` script and all files which include ES modules are displayed one below the other.
-After you selected a file, the Shell script calls the JavaScript script `getEsModules.js` to display all ESM exports.
+After you selected a file, the Bash script calls the JavaScript script `getEsModules.js` to display all ESM exports.

 When you select an export, the script will automatically copy a string - like